amitchell-onsight/apps-script-driveImage2sheets/README.md

 # apps-script-driveImage2sheets
 Get images from a drive file and insert to google sheets with the =IMAGE() formula.

 ### Be aware:
 This script will set the image 'access to everyone with link' as viewer.
 This may not work on Workspace users.
 Depends on the admin settings.
 You have a script runtime limitation, so maybe you need to batch process.

 ### Installation:
   - Tools -> Script editor.
   - Clear the little code you see and past the code from below.
-  - Optional: change the , to ; on codeline 58 / 60 if you have sheets formula's with ;.
   - Execute once, give permission and ignore the error.
   - Close the script editor.
   - Refresh your spreadsheet browser tab.